omdxp/react-native-help-create/README.md

 # Functionalities

+- Delete entire folder that combines screens or components.
+- Delete multiple screens and components.
+- Create multiple screens and components to a specific folder if needed.
+- Combine components and screens in a specified folder.
 - Support for TypeScript and JavaScript.
 - Create components and check if already exists.
 - Create screens and check if already exists.